benruijl/reform/doc/installation.rst

 You will find the binary ``reform`` in ``target/release``.

-To compile the with API support, please see the :doc:`api` section.
+To compile reFORM with API support, please see the :doc:`api` section.